raiseAfloppaFan3925/raiseAfloppaFan3925/README.md

 *and rust borrow checker lover/hater*

+*also how do i create a bootloader for x86-64 intel core i3 in pure nasm intel x86-64 assembly*

 <!---
 raiseAfloppaFan3925/raiseAfloppaFan3925 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.